Bullpups—firearms with the action behind the trigger rather than in front—have been around since the early 20th century.

 Both the Kel-Tec RDB and Belgian P90 use bottom ejection, which is mechanically simpler.
 Kel-Tec rifles also solve the trigger linage problem by placing the sear over the pistol grip and using a long rigid hammer strut instead.

-In the bolt-action world, the Barrett M99 puts .50 BMG power into a hand-holdable package.
+In the bolt-action world, the Barrett M99 (and its cousin, the M95) puts .50 BMG power into a hand-holdable package.
 Desert Tech SRS and HTI are excellent examples of highly modular bullpups.

 Supporting field-expedient conversions of calibers with forend, barrel and bolt head swaps by the shooter, combined with superb triggers, make these popular with long-range shooters.